-Math is either be incredibly boring or immensely entertaining -- there’s no middle ground.
+Math is either incredibly boring or immensely entertaining – there’s no middle ground.
 In the case of mobile puzzler 10, it’s easily the latter.
 Sliding numbered blocks together until their sum is exactly ten (or in some cases, zero) may not sound like the most exciting thing ever.
-But don’t worry, because that’s just the core mechanic -- there’s definitely more than meets the eye to this game of numbers.
+But don’t worry, because that’s just the core mechanic – there’s definitely more than meets the eye in this game of numbers.

 When I first started playing, its calculations didn’t cause me to stop and think for more than a few seconds before everything literally slid into place.
 The fact that each ten created turned into a solid block caused some minor head-scratching though.
 See, blocks won’t stop sliding until they hit something, be it a number or a solid, meaning it’s entirely possible to get stuck; there’s always the undo button though.

 This makes crafting each ten more than simply figuring out the how part, as solid blocks are both a help and a hindrance depending on their location.
 Suffice to say, planning ahead is a big part of solving each puzzle, especially since some are as big as 7×7.
 You’re not gonna get through those by way of carefree ‘a slide here and a slide there’ guesswork.

 On top of that, it’s not long before each level contains pre-placed solid blocks, forcing you to work around obstacles created by the designer, rather than yourself.
 Oh and how about solids that can only slide in the direction specified by an arrow on the block?
 Or blocks that turn a positive into a negative (it’ll make sense)?
 Now imagine having all that in one big level full of numbers.
 If your head isn’t spinning by now, then colour me impressed.